jgourassas/icd10cm/README.md

 ## Icd10cm

-ICD10 is an open source software web application developed in Elixir - Phoenix
+ICD10 is an open source software web application developed in Elixir - Phoenix - Zurb Foundation

-This module uses the Clinical Modication - USA
+This module uses the Clinical Modification - USA

 We take no father responsibility.
 The software is provided as it is